P1n3appl3/slpz/Readme.md

 For example, the command `slpz -r --rm -x ~/Slippi/` will compress every replay in your Slippi replay directory.
 The command `slpz -r --rm -d ~/Slippi/` will decompress them.

+You can also use slpz as a [library](https://crates.io/crates/slpz).

 # The slpz Format

 ## Header